rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 your choice.
 Run any application publishing data into that domain, for example *RTI Shapes Demo* or *RTI DDS Ping*.

-*RTI Recording Service* expects you to set an environment variable called `LEVELDB_WORKING_DIR`.
+The supplied XML configuration for *Recorder* expects you to set an environment variable called `LEVELDB_WORKING_DIR`.
 This variable should point to a directory with write permissions and where all the LevelDB directories and files will be created.
+The path provided should not contain any trailing path separators.
+This variable is used in the XML file to set the XML variable called `rti.recording.examples.leveldb.working_dir`.

+> **Note**:
+> Note: in this example, *Recorder* sets the `error_if_exists` flag when
+> opening the database files (directories).
+This will make the application fail
+> to run if the database was already recorded.
+To comfortably avoid having to
+> set the `LEVELDB_WORKING_DIR` variable to a different value, or having to
+> remove the contents of the directory each time we want to run *Recorder*
+> consecutively, an XML variable is provided:
+> `rti.recording.examples.leveldb.enable_auto_dir`.
+When enabled, *Recorder*
+> will append the current timestamp in seconds to the working directory
+> specified by the `LEVELDB_WORKING_DIR` environment variable and/or the
+> `rti.recording.examples.leveldb.working_dir` XML variable.

 To run the example, you need to run the following command from the `build` folder (where the storage writer plugin shared library has been created).